SUNY Plattsburgh Student Association (SA)

 As the coordinator of activities, Lauren oversees the Activities Coordination Board Committee and the operation of all social, cultural and recreational programs affiliated and sponsored by the SA.
 She is responsible for managing SA property being used for any activity including SA’s Burghy suit and the popcorn machine.

-As the coordinator of academics, Sarar is responsible for coordinating all SA sponsored academic programs, aiding students to develop leadership skills and working closely together with the student body, administration and faculty academic policymakers.
-She also serves as an ex-officio to the faculty senate.
+As the coordinator of academics, Ahmed is responsible for coordinating all SA sponsored academic programs, aiding students to develop leadership skills, and working closely together with the student body, administration, and faculty academic policymakers.
+He also serves as an ex-officio to the faculty senate.

 Coordinator for the Arts: Rickell Larose